 Any balanced and healthy fitness regimen should include upper body and lower body resistance training.
 However, sometimes a suitable gym and heavyweights aren’t accessible.
 In those situations, stay at peak fitness by adding these resistance band deadlifts and resistance band squats to your travel workout routine.

 For frequent travelers and “onebaggers”, the hassle and cost of finding a gym in every locale can be a pain and costly, and most exercise equipment is too bulky for travel or too inadequate for strength training on the road.
 Fitness-conscious travelers should tote a compact set of fitness equipment that allows a great upper body and lower body workout anywhere.

-Combining a pair of heavy resistance bands with handles with a minimalist suspension trainer, such as the Monkii Bars 2 or our own homemade DIY TRX makes resistance band exercises for legs, like the resistance band squats and resistance band deadlift, possible with a small pouch of gear that fits easily into a carryon.
+Combining a pair of heavy resistance bands with handles with a minimalist suspension trainer, such as the Monkii Bars 2 or our own homemade DIY TRX makes resistance band exercises for legs, like the resistance band squats and resistance band deadlift, possible anywhere and still fits easily into your carryon luggage.

 - Why are resistance band exercises for legs so important for fitness conscious travelers?

 What you’ll need: Two short & heavy resistance bands, and a carabiner

 To create our portable, resistance band deadlift setup, we’ll need resistance bands with heavy enough resistance to train our deadlift and an extra piece for the handle (I use a large carabiner)

 Though there are many options, I highly recommend and use the 12″ Rogue Shorty Monster Bands.

 The short length of these monster bands is perfect for reaching peak resistance quickly, and is perfect for simply anchoring under the foot to setup.
 The quality of Rogue Fitness bands is also impeccable – I’ve had my bands for 5+ years with no issues.